Dates: July 30 - August 3

-Phonics K–3 is a hybrid course with two weekend intensive and online work.
-This course is worth 3 graduate credits or up to 35 noncredit professional development points.
+Phonics K–3 is available as a 5 days on-campus (credit or noncredit) or online (credit only).
+This course is worth 3 graduate credits or up to 35 noncredit professional development points (on-campus only).

 - Assess your personal understanding and knowledge of what children need to know about letters, words, and how they work